All eyes on the Republic's future as drama unfolds

 Pauw, whose contract expires after the tournament, has reiterated her desire to stay but that renewal, which looked at one stage like it would be signed and sealed before the World Cup, has yet to arrive.

-Now it looks more and more unlikely it ever will.
+Now it looks increasingly unlikely it ever will.

 There is undoubtedly baggage from the allegations levelled at her in an article by The Athletic on the eve of the tournament.

-She was stern in her denials, and said she had done nothing wrong.
-The Football Association of Ireland backed her when the initial allegations came out in December, and said full focus was on the World Cup when the fresh allegations came out.
+Pauw has been steadfast in strenuously denying claims of being abusive in previous employment and said she had done nothing wrong.
+The Football Association of Ireland backed her when the initial allegations came out in December, and said full focus was on the World Cup when fresh claims emerged.

-Pauw took at pop at the FAI in the pre-match press conference, saying she felt both her and the players deserved clarity over her future and if it was unfair her players were being questioned on it.
+Pauw took a pop at the FAI in Ireland's latest pre-match press conference, saying she and the players deserved clarity over her future and if it was unfair members of the team were being questioned on it.

 - Republic of Ireland collect first point as Nigeria progress